comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 ### __Summary__

-In essence, I guess one can see this architecture as using the output of the bidirectional-LSTM, vector representations for each word in a sentence, together with a vector of features derived from spelling and context hand-crafted rules, these vectors are concatenated and passed to a CRF layer.
+Overall, the model architecture has three components: a RNN for encoding each word in a document, some hand crafted features that are useful for the task and a CRF decoder layer.
+The Bi-LSTM produces a contextual encoding for each word in a sentence.
+This encoding is concatenated with a feature vector derived from spelling rules and hand-crafted contextual clues.
+The final concatenated vector is used to drive a CRF decoder.

 ## [Named Entity Recognition with Bidirectional LSTM-CNNs (2016)](https://www.aclweb.org/anthology/Q16-1026)

 ### __Architecture__

-The authors propose a hybrid model combining bidirectional-LSTMs with a Convolutional Neural Network (CNN), the latter learns both character- and word-level features.
-So, this makes use of words-embeddings, additional hand-crafted word features, and CNN-extracted character-level features.
+The authors propose a hybrid model combining a bidirectional-LSTM with a Convolutional Neural Network (CNN).
+The CNN is used to create an encoding of each word; it learns both character- and word-level features.
+The model therefore makes use of words-embeddings, additional hand-crafted word features and CNN-extracted character-level features.
 All these features, for each word, are fed into a bidirectional-LSTM.

 <center>
 <figure>